-Main cover, bottom left and right: Harriet Rueggeberg.
-Photos taken during similar conditions at high-tide with a wind speed of approximately 32 knots along the shoreline in the Regional District of Nanaimo, BC.Bottom middle: John Readshaw.
-Photo of Cox Bay, BC.
+Main cover, bottom left and right: Harriet Rueggeberg, Little Qualicum River Delta, BC.
+Photos taken during similar conditions at high-tide with a wind speed of approximately 32 knots.Bottom middle: John Readshaw, Cox Bay, BC.

 Disclaimer The Stewardship Centre for BC provides the information in this report found on the Green Shores website for educational purposes only.
 Material contained within it carries no guarantee of any kind, express or implied.
 SCBC does not endorse, recommend or control linked websites and accepts no responsibility whatsoever for their contents or views.
 The Stewardship Centre for BC accepts no liability for damages to any person or business entity because of using this website, its information or any website linked to it.